techcow2/Nodejs-Server-Manager/README.md

 - 🔍 **Scan** for all running Node.js processes
 - 🎯 **Terminate** individual servers or all servers at once
 - 🔄 **Refresh** the server list to see current status
+- 📊 **Live Monitor** running Node.js servers in real-time with automatic updates and instant kill functionality
 - 🌍 **Cross-platform** support (Windows, Linux, macOS)
 - 📱 **Number-based menu** for easy navigation
 - 🧹 **Clean up** orphaned processes that don't appear in your terminal